The Cheeger constants of random Belyi surfaces: Introduction

 where $E$ runs over all one-dimensional subsets of $X_g$ dividing $X_g$ into two disjoint components $A$ and $B$, and $\ell(E)$ is the length of $E$.
 The Cheeger constant $h(X_g)$ can bound the first eigenvalue $\lambda_1(X_g)$ of $X_g$ from both sides.
 Actually the well-known Cheeger-Buser \cite{Cheeger70,Buser-ine} inequality says that In particular, $\lambda_1(X_g) \to 0$ if and only if $h(X_g)\to 0$.
 For large genus, by Cheng \cite{Cheng75} it is known that \be \limsup \limits_{g\to \infty} h(X_g)\leq 1 \ene for any sequence of hyperbolic surfaces $\{X_g\}$ of genus $g$.

 Brooks and Makover \cite{BM04} developed a combinatorial model of a random closed surface with large genus by first gluing together $2n$ $(n>0)$ copies of an ideal hyperbolic triangle and then taking its conformal compactification, where the gluing scheme is given by a random trivalent graph.
+It is known (e.g., see \cite[Lemma 2.1]{MR2271484}) that such constructions give all the so-called Belyi surfaces which are dense in the space of all Riemann surfaces in some sense (e.g., see \cite{Be79}).
 In this model, certain classical geometric quantities were studied for large $n$.
-For examples: as the parameter $n\to \infty$, they showed \cite[Theorem 2.3]{BM04} that the expected value of the genus of a random hyperbolic surface roughly behaves like $\frac{n}{2}$; they also showed \cite[Theorem 2.2]{BM04} that as $n\to \infty$, a generic hyperbolic surface in their model has Cheeger constant greater than $C_0$ where $C_0>0$ is an implicit uniform constant.
-For the other direction, in light of \eqref{uug} it is natural to ask \begin{que*} Is there an $\epsilon_0>0$ so that as $n\to \infty$, a generic hyperbolic surface in Brooks-Makover's model has Cheeger constant less than $1-\epsilon_0$? \end{que*}
+For example: as the parameter $n\to \infty$, they showed \cite[Theorem 2.3]{BM04} that the expected value of the genus of a random hyperbolic surface roughly behaves like $\frac{n}{2}$; they also showed \cite[Theorem 2.2]{BM04} that as $n\to \infty$, a generic hyperbolic surface in their model has Cheeger constant greater than $C_0$ where $C_0>0$ is an implicit uniform constant.
+For the other direction, in light of \eqref{uug} it is natural to ask \begin{que*} Is there an $\epsilon_0>0$ so that as $n\to \infty$, a generic hyperbolic surface in Brooks-Makover's model has Cheeger constant less than $1-\epsilon_0$?
+If yes, similar as in \cite{BZ02}, can $\epsilon_0$ be chosen to be greater than $\frac{1}{2}$? \end{que*}

 Now we briefly recall the terminologies in Brooks-Makover's model of random hyperbolic surfaces \cite{BM04}.
 Set